kobra140489/MES.Wiki/Troubleshooting-Tips.md

 ***

 **Check Your File Formats**
 If you save one of your Definition Files (ie, SpawnGroup, Profile, or Other XML Based Document) with a File Extension other than `.sbc`, then the game will not load it.
+A common error is saving them with the `.xml` or `.txt` formats.

 ***